AdobeDocs/internal-test.en/help/test-guide/authoring-guide/syntax-style-guide.md

 # Article title
 ```

-For a list of required and optional metadata, see [Metadata](metadata.md).

 ## Localization tags: UICONTROL, DNL, and DONOTLOCALIZE

 All of our Markdown help content is localized using machine translation initially.
 If the help has never been localized, then we keep the machine translation.
 However, if the help content has been localized in the past, then the machine translated content will act as a placeholder while the content is in the process of human translation.

-See [Localization best practices - UICONTROL and DNL](localize.md) for instructions on these tags.

 ## More Like This